-4 Tips to Address Redness Without Makeup
+4 Ways to Address Skin Redness Without Covering It Up

 When removing impurities and dirt off your skin’s surface, it’s a good idea to stick to lukewarm water for rinsing.
 Also, use your fingertips in gentle circular motions to avoid irritation.
 Lastly, pat — don’t rub — your face dry with a soft, clean towel.

 Editor’s note: If your cleanser is causing your skin to sting, burn, or turn red, stop using it immediately and contact your dermatologist for a new recommendation.
 We also recommend skipping toner or astringents, as some of these products can increase redness.

-Tip #2: Moisturize Your Skin
+Now, Moisturize Your Skin

-Tip #3: Bid Farewell to Harsh Ingredients
+Say Goodbye to Harsh Ingredients

 Don’t Skimp on Broad-Spectrum Sunscreen